 These conclusions are reached in an extremely stylized model.
-We complicate the analysis in a number of directions to demonstrate both the robustness of the findings and to derive additional implications.
+We complicate the analysis in a number of directions both to demonstrate the robustness of the findings and to derive additional implications.
 There are four main complications.
-First, we study the implications of moral hazard (rent extraction, corruption, etc...) as well as adverse selection.
-We discuss why this yields a non-monotonic relationship between media independence and the probability that the media reports bad news about the incumbent.
+First, we study the implications of moral hazard (rent extraction, corruption, etc.) as well as adverse selection.
+We discuss why this yields a nonmonotonic relationship between media independence and the probability that the media report bad news about the incumbent.
 Scandal-free countries have either an extremely independent media industry or an extremely pliable one.
-Second, we discuss what happens when the entry into the media industry is endogenous, i.e. potential entrants can become active by paying a fixed cost.
+Second, we discuss what happens when the entry into the media industry is endogenous, i.e., potential entrants can become active by paying a fixed cost.
 Reducing barriers to entry in the media industry has a positive effect on corruption, turnover, and media capture.
-Third, we consider a model in which each outlet chooses how much to invest in monitoring technology (e.g. the number of reporters).
-We demonstrate that in equilibrium the media industry is vertically differentiated, with a handful of high-quality media organizations and a "tail" of outlets with low-monitoring ability.
-We show why in this world it is only the high quality media that gets captured.
+Third, we consider a model in which each outlet chooses how much to invest in monitoring technology (e.g., the number of reporters and the intensity of monitoring).
+We demonstrate that, in equilibrium, the media industry is vertically differentiated, with a handful of high-quality media organizations and a "tail" of outlets with low-monitoring ability.
+We show why in this world it is only the highquality media that get captured.
 Moreover, media investments in monitoring are, in part, "rewarded" by the rents that they receive from government capture.
-Finally, we consider explicitly the consequences of less crude forms of media capture other than outright bribery such as rationing access to future news.
+Finally, we consider explicitly the consequences of less crude forms of media capture other than outright bribery, such as rationing access to future news.

-The current paper fits into an emerging literature on the role of the media in shaping economic and political outcomes.3 For example, Besley and Burgess [5] discuss how newspaper circulation in India is correlated with dispersion of food aid and calamity relief.
-Stromberg [28] shows that New Deal spending across counties in the U.S. was correlated with radio ownership.
-Djankov et al. [7] demonstrate how state ownership of the media is related to various measures of poor government performance.
-Gentzkow and Shapiro [14] use data from nine predominantly Muslim countries to study the effect of media exposure on citizens' attitudes towards the United States.
-Gentzkow [13] shows that the development of broadcasting in the United States between 1960 and 1996 can explain 50% of the decline in voter turnout in those years.
-Gentzkow, Glaeser, and Goldin [15] examine the changes in the U.S. newspaper industry that occurred between 1870 and 1920 and relate them to the reduction of corruption in US politics in the same period.
-Prat and Stromberg [23] use panel evidence from Sweden to measure the effect of the introduction of commercial broadcasting on voter information and turnout.
-In a nonpolitical context, Dyck and Zingales [8] present evidence consistent with a quid pro quo relationship between newspapers and corporations.4
+The current paper fits into an emerging literature on the role of the media in shaping economic and political outcomes.5 For example, Besley and Robin S. L. Burgess (2002) discuss how newspaper circulation in India is correlated with dispersion of food aid and calamity relief.
+David Strömberg (2004) shows that New Deal spending across counties in the United States was correlated with radio ownership.
+Simeon Djankov et al. (2003) demonstrate how state ownership of the media is related to various measures of poor government performance.
+Matthew A. Gentzkow and Jesse M. Shapiro (2005) use data from nine predominantly Muslim countries to study the effect of media exposure on citizens' attitudes toward the United States.
+Gentzkow (2004) shows that the development of broadcasting in the United States between 1960 and 1996 can explain 50 percent of the decline in voter turnout in those years.
+Gentzkow et al. (2004) examine the changes in the U.S. newspaper industry that occurred between 1870 and 1920 and relate them to the reduction of corruption in U.S. politics in the same period.
+Prat and Stromberg (2004) use panel evidence from Sweden to measure the effect of the introduction of commercial broadcasting on voter information and turnout.
+In a nonpolitical context, Alexander Dyck and Luigi G. Zingales (2003) present evidence consistent with a quid pro quo relationship between newspapers and corporations.6